preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 Note that the settings you do for a property here is valid for this Page Type only.
 It does not affect the property in any other way.

-For a description of the fields, see above.
+For a description of the fields, see below under *Settings for a property*.
 Note that a poperty used for automatic archiving should always be read only.

 For more information on deleting, archiving, retrieving and terminating pages, see: :doc:`Delete a page </pages/delete-page/index>`